Penn Identity & Conflict Lab Postdoctoral Fellowship

 Basic Page Sidebar Menu Perry World House

-The Penn Identity & Conflict (PIC) Lab, led by Professor Nicholas Sambanis at the Department of Political Science of the University of Pennsylvania, is looking to fill a Postdoctoral Fellow role for 2022-23.
-Please note that applications are now closed.
+The Penn Identity & Conflict (PIC) Lab, led by Professor Nicholas Sambanis at the Department of Political Science of the University of Pennsylvania, is looking to fill a Postdoctoral Fellow role for 2023-24.
+Applications are now open.

 Successful applicants will have excellent training in quantitative methods with an emphasis on statistical analysis, survey methods and experimental methods.
-Programming skills are highly desirable.
-Applicants should have outstanding organizational and communication skills and prior experience using large databases and different statistical software (including Stata, R, and Qualtrics).
-Applicants should be intellectually curious, ambitious, energetic, and self-motivated; they should be able to work independently, but also as part of a team; they should be able to multi-task and willing to travel for fieldwork if conditions allow.
+Programming skills are desirable.
+Applicants should have outstanding organizational and communication skills and prior experience using large databases and different statistical software (including Stata and R).
+Applicants should be intellectually curious, ambitious, energetic, and self-motivated; they shouldbe able to work independently, but also as part of a team and be sensitive to the demands of multiple simultaneously ongoing projects; they should be able to multi-task and be willing to travel for fieldwork if necessary.
 Training in behavioral economics and/or social psychology is a plus as several of the Lab’s projects cross disciplinary boundaries.

 There is no formal teaching requirement.
 Fellows will be expected to help organize the PIC Lab workshop, which will meet bi-weekly; they will give at least one presentation on their research at the workshop and/or as part of the Perry World House Seminar Series; and will be expected to help organize the Lab’s annual conference.

-All postdoctoral fellow positions pay a stipend of $60,000 plus relevant fees and health insurance.
-The position also provides $2,000 in research support.
+All postdoctoral fellow positions pay a stipend of $65,000 plus relevant fees and health insurance.

 The University of Pennsylvania is strongly committed to Penn’s Action Plan for Faculty Diversity and Excellence and to establishing a more diverse community at Penn (for more information see: http://www.upenn.edu/almanac/volumes/v58/n02/diversityplan.html).